Prison reform: Theorists

-Numerous theorists have written on the topic of prison reform and advocated for scientific, compassionate, and evidence-based approaches to rehabilitation.
+Numerous theorists have written on prison reform and advocated scientific, compassionate, evidence-based approaches to rehabilitation.
 One of the most famous was Thomas Mott Osborne, former prison commander of Portsmouth Naval Prison and former warden of New York's Sing Sing prison, who himself chose to live briefly as a prisoner to better understand the prison experience.
 Osborne was a mentor to other renowned prison reform theorists, such as Austin MacCormick.
 Prisoners themselves, such as Victor Folke Nelson, have also contributed to the theories and literature on American prison reform.